New Coronavirus (SARS-CoV-2) and the Safety Margins of Plasma Protein Therapies

 PPTA considers that the SARS-CoV-2 outbreak is not a concern for the safety of plasma protein therapies manufactured by PPTA member companies.
 The assessment is shared by notable international and national public health bodies, including the WHO, the ECDC, and others.

-The SARS-CoV-2 is a large sized virus (approximately 120 nm in diameter) (12, 13).
-The relatively large size and lipid envelope makes it highly susceptible to steps with virus inactivation and removal capacity used during the manufacturing processes, such as solvent-detergent (S/D) (14), low pH incubation, caprylate-, pasteurization- (15) or dry-heat treatments (16), nanofiltration or fractionation processes and others (17).
-The effectiveness of these processes has been demonstrated on other lipid-enveloped model viruses which are quite similar to 2019-nCoV, e.g. human coronavirus 229E and OC43, SARS-CoV, and porcine coronavirus TGEV (10, 15, 18, 19).
+- The SARS-CoV-2 is a large sized virus (approximately 120 nm in diameter) (25-27).
+The relatively large size and lipid envelope makes it highly susceptible to steps with virus inactivation and removal capacity used during the manufacturing processes, such as solvent-detergent (S/D) (28), low pH incubation, caprylate-, pasteurization- (29) or dry-heat treatments (30), nanofiltration or fractionation processes and others (31).
+The effectiveness of these processes has been demonstrated on other lipid-enveloped model viruses which are quite similar to SARS-CoV-2, e.g. human coronavirus 229E and OC43, SARS-CoV, and porcine coronavirus TGEV (32-33).

-In summary, based on the sensitive nature of the virus, being large and lipid-enveloped, as well as the established processes of virus inactivation and removal during manufacturing of plasma-derived products, PPTA concludes that the SARS-CoV-2 is not a concern for the safety margins of plasma protein therapies manufactured by PPTA member companies.
+In summary, based on the sensitive nature of the virus, being large and lipid-enveloped, as well as the established processes with steps offering virus inactivation and removal capacity during the manufacturing processes of plasma-derived products, PPTA concludes that the SARS-CoV-2 is not a concern for the safety margins of plasma protein therapies manufactured by PPTA member companies.

 The novel coronavirus, now called SARS-CoV-2, belongs to the family of Coronaviridae, which are known to infect animals and humans, causing respiratory and gastrointestinal illness.